 The $250,000 is for a post-secondary scholarship and can be used for tuition and fees at colleges and universities worldwide.
-For more details about the scholarship please visit the Terms and Conditions page.
+For more details about the scholarship please visit the Rules page.

 Can I use the prize money for any purpose?

-No – it is only used for a post-secondary educational scholarship and direct costs associated with it.
-For more details about the scholarship, please visit the Terms and Conditions page.
+No. It is only used for a post-secondary educational scholarship and direct costs associated with it.
+For more details about the scholarship, please visit the Rules page.

 Is the $50,000 prize for my teacher a cash reward?

-Yes – the Teacher Inspiration Prize is a cash gift to the teacher that inspired you in the field of physics, mathematics and life sciences.
-They may used the funds as they wish.
+Yes.
+The Teacher Inspiration Prize is a cash gift to the teacher that inspired you in the field of physics, mathematics and life sciences.
+They may use the funds as they wish.